JGM-econ/academic/content/other.md

 {{< image-wrap src="media/JG2.jpg" alt="Sailing on the Solent" align="left" >}}

 There is nothing more like **developing a business plan** than the necessary planning required before any sailing trip, notwithstanding the budgeting and potential sponsor aspects.
 Passage planning involves determining the best route, considering the weather, tides, and potential hazards.
-Provisioning the boat, i.e. anticipating the needs in food and water of the crew (literal liquidity management!), is vital before embarking on a longer trip during which the boat might not stop for a week – but still keeping the boat as light as possible for the race!
+Provisioning the boat, i.e. anticipating the needs in food and water of the crew (true liquidity management!), is vital before embarking on a longer trip during which the boat might not stop for a week – but still keeping the boat as light as possible for the race!

 <div class="clear">
 </div>